terminatorul/NvStrapsReBar/README.md

 ## Enable ReBAR and choose BAR size
 After flashing the motherboard with the new UEFI image, you need to enable ReBAR, enable "Above 4G Decoding" (if you have the option) and disable CSM in UEFI setup, and then run `NvStrapsReBar.exe` as Administrator.

 For older motherboard without ReBAR support, enablging ReBAR depends on Above 4G Decoding.
 So if you accidentaly turn it off later and can not POST, you need to clear CMOS.
-Do not use the Clear CMOS button present on some motherboards, as it may still keep the current date and time.
+Remember to disconnect wall power before you clear CMOS.
+The Clear CMOS button present on some motherboards may still keep the current date and time.
 The current date has to be reset to recover the board.
-So instead of the Clear CMOS button, you should short the Clear CMOS pin headers (with a screwdriver that is metallic, and the metal is not painted), or by removing the battery for 1 to 5 minutes.
-Another way is to move the GPU to a different PCI slot, or replace it with a non-Turring GPU, if you have an extra.
-If you can enter UEFI Setup, you can also manually set back the year to a value before 2024, reboot, and restore the year after.
+So if needed, you should short the Clear CMOS pin headers (with a screwdriver that is metallic, and the metal is not painted / coated), or by removing the battery for 1 to 5 minutes.
+Another way is to move the GPU to a different PCI slot, or replace it with a different model, if you have an extra.
+If you can enter UEFI Setup, you can manually set back the year to a value before 2024, reboot, and restore the year after.

 `NvStrapsReBar.exe` prompts you with a small text-based menu.
 You can configure 2 value for the BAR size with this tool:
 * GPU-side BAR size
 * PCI BAR size (for older motherboards without ReBAR)

-Both sizes must be right for Resizable BAR to work, but newer boards can configure PCI BAR size as expected, so you only need to set the GPU-side value for the BAR size.
+Newer boards can configure PCI BAR size, so you only need to set the GPU-side value for the BAR size.
 If not, you should try and experiment with both of them, as needed.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/fc432819-6710-43da-829f-41c2119b89d7)